Operation Ganga: Casualties

 A fourth year medical student from the Indian state of Karnataka named Naveen S.G. was India's first and only casualty in the war.

-Homecoming
+Return

 Students shared narratives regarding their experiences.
-People from Kerala were mentioning about how the Malayli community in Poland made them feel at home.
+People from Kerala were mentioning about how the Malayali community in Poland made them feel at home.
 Chandramohan Nallur, a resident of Poland along with Pradeep Nayar were the first responders who worked with embassy staff and the MEA crisis management desk.
 Chandramohan Nallur became the face of Operation Ganga among students and parents of those who crossed via Poland.
 He along with Pradeep Nayar ran the largest volunteer group of 98 from day 1 until the Sumy evacuation.
 Families and some senior government leaders greeted their children at the airports.
 The Indian embassy also helped in the evacuation of 147 citizens of 18 other countries—two Lebanese and three Syrian sailors in Mykolaiv, nine Bangladeshi nationals, a Pakistani national, and Nepalese, Tunisian student.